bkimmett/polynomial-byzantine/README.md

 6. In a third command prompt, run the adversary: `python ./multibyz_kingsaia_adversary.py multibyz_kingsaia_nodenames > logs/log_adversary.txt`.

 7. You can now send commands to the system from the command prompt that has the client (see below for a list of commands).
 To stop the system, type `halt` in the command prompt, or use Ctrl-C. The client will ensure everything properly shuts down, including the adversary.
+(I don't recommend doing anything else CPU-intensive while running commands.
+This program will take up as much CPU as it can on the computer when the simulation is run on a single machine.)

 8. Logs are stored in the `logs/` folder.
 Each node logs to a text file automatically.
 The adversary command shown above redirects its output (normally to stdout) into a text file, instead.